College of Food, Ag & Nat Res Sci

 Ongoing research foci include:

-- Chemical transport modeling and data analysis to better understand the atmospheric budget of reactive carbon.
+- Chemical transport modeling and data analysis to better understand the atmospheric budget of reactive carbon over North America.

-- Data mining and processing of large (multi-TB) datasets from the group's high-resolution mass spectrometer to better quantify chemical sources and sinks from the atmosphere.
+- Data mining and processing of large (multi-TB) datasets from the group’s high-resolution mass spectrometer to better quantify the impacts of air pollution on forest ecosystems, and vice versa.

 Research by this group was featured on the MSI website in October 2017: Nitrous Oxide Emissions Affected by Climate Change, May 2017: Tracking Pollution Sources in Urban Water Systems, and September 2014: Air Pollution and Socioeconomic Status.